 This time we headed for Smuggler Cove, a Marine Provincial Park in Halfmoon Bay.
 The history here has long held my imagination, my own Great-Grandpa having lost his life at sea in a rum run to the US during the prohibition, Smuggler Cove his last known location.
 Before his time a smuggler of a different kind used the cove, the locally infamous “King of the Smugglers”, Larry Kelly.
 Armed with a grudge against the American government and a declaration to never make an honest living again he began smuggling Chinese workers out of a job after the completion of the Canadian Pacific Railway to the US.
 One can only assume safe passage was not guaranteed.

-If this style of camping is a little rustic for you there is also the nearby Porpoise Bay campground with plenty of forest and beach access alike.
+There is camping nearby at Porpoise Bay campground with plenty of forest and beach access alike.

 Fresh Baked Goods

 Is there some kind of rule that small towns have to have charming and delicious bakeries?
 Because if there is, the communities on the Sunshine Coast are definitely following it.
 On a friends recommendation we checked out the most recent addition to the lot, the Basted Baker.
 Between the group of us we sampled a solid portion of the menu and weren’t disappointed by any of it.
 The best part?
 They’re on the main strip of the Saturday Farmers’ Market so you can pop in mid-browse to refuel.